AustinStephens/QuantumGameEngine/README.md

 Game Engine made in C++

 Plans:
-Finished Rendering Engine (ability to use any graphics API) Visual Editor made with ImGUI
+Finished Rendering Engine (ability to use any graphics API, initially using OpenGL) Visual Editor made with ImGUI
 File IO and Asset Pipeline
 API for Scripting (probably C#), Add Features like Tags, Layers, Physics, Scene Files, Prefabs, Raycasting, ect